Dennis Oliech: Gor Mahia

-On 2 January 2019, 33-year-old Dennis Oliech agreed a two-year contract with Kenyan giants Gor Mahia, becoming the highest paid footballer in the country at a fee of Kshs.350,000.
+On 2 January 2019, 33-year-old Dennis Oliech agreed to a two-year contract with Kenyan giants Gor Mahia, becoming the highest paid footballer in the country at a fee of Kshs.350,000.

-Club Career Stats

 International career

-His first international match was in 2002, when Kenya lost to Nigeria 3–0.
+His first international match was in 2002 when Kenya lost to Nigeria 3–0.

 He scored five goals at the 2002 CECAFA Cup, leading Kenya to the title as well as getting the top scorer award.

-Oliech scored three goals, including the winning goal against Cape Verde Islands in the final match of 2004 African Cup of Nations qualification as Kenya qualified for the final tournament.
+Oliech scored three goals, including the winning goal against Cape Verde Islands in the final match of the 2004 African Cup of Nations qualification as Kenya qualified for the final tournament.
 He also scored a goal in a 3–0 win over Burkina Faso in the 2004 African Cup of Nations itself.

-In 2005, Oliech made controversy when he refused to join the national team squad after officials from the Kenya Football Federation (KFF) told him was owed them US$1,700.
-His mother defended him, believing he has a right to demand for his money from the Kenya Football Federation.
+In 2005, Oliech sparked controversy when he refused to join the national team squad.
+This decision came after officials from the Kenya Football Federation (KFF) failed to pay him US$1,700, money he claimed was owed to him.
+His mother defended him, believing he had a right to demand his money from the Kenya Football Federation.
 Days before that, Oliech injured his knee ahead of a 2006 World Cup qualifier, but later revealed he quickly recovered from the minor injury.
 Eight days later, Oliech apologised for his behaviour over the entire situation.

 On 24 March 2016, Oliech announced his retirement from international football.

-Most Kenyans believe Oliech's biggest match was against Cape Verd when he scored a last minute goal to allow Harambee Stars qualify for AFCON Championship in 2004.
+Most Kenyans believe Oliech's biggest match was against Cape Verde when he scored a last minute goal to allow Harambee Stars to qualify for AFCON Championship in 2004.
 When asked about his biggest match for the national team, he said "for us football strikers, all matches are big because we have to score.
 If we don't score then that match wasn't big."